Scholarship-Auditions/Director-Letters/README.md

 - **Letters**: Uploaded `.docx` files are converted to HTML and stored in an S3 bucket managed by Amplify Storage (`letterBucket`).
 A signed download URL is returned by the API for each letter.
 The rendered HTML is also persisted in Postgres for searchability.
 - **Dropdown data**: Writers, recipients, and categories continue to live in Postgres tables (`letterwriters`, `letterrecipients`, `lettercategories`).

+## Amplify footprint

+- Amplify Gen 2 currently provisions **only** S3 storage for letters.
+The REST API continues to run in Express, so no Amplify API resource is required—frontend calls hit the existing `/api/...` endpoints directly.

 ## Running the Project Locally

 To run this project locally, follow these steps: